 - History

-- The Ivy Club is Princeton’s oldest eating club.
-It was founded in 1879 with Arthur Scribner as its first head.
-The first clubhouse was Ivy Hall, a brownstone building on Mercer Street in Princeton that still stands.
-It had been constructed in 1847 as the home for the Princeton Law School, a short-lived venture that lasted from 1847 to 1852.
-From the time of its founding until its incorporation in 1883, the Club was generally known as the Ivy Hall Eating Club.
-In 1883 the Club purchased an empty lot on Prospect Avenue, which was a dirt road at the time.
-Ivy erected a shingle-style clubhouse in 1884 on what is today the site of Colonial Club.
-The clubhouse was remodeled and extended in 1887-88.
-Following Ivy’s move to new quarters across Prospect Avenue some ten years later, its second clubhouse was used by Colonial before being sold.
+- The Ivy Club is Princeton’s oldest eating club, founded in 1879 with Arthur Scribner as its first president.
+The first clubhouse was Ivy Hall, a brownstone building on Mercer Street originally constructed in 1847 as the home for the Princeton Law School, a short-lived venture that lasted from 1847 to 1852.
+From the time of its founding until its incorporation in 1883, the Club was known as the Ivy Hall Eating Club.
+In 1883 the Club purchased an empty lot on Prospect Avenue and erected a shingle-style clubhouse in 1884 on what is today the site of Colonial Club.
+That clubhouse was remodeled and enlarged in 1887-88.
+Ivy’s current home, designed by the Philadelphia firm of Cope & Stewardson (who also designed Blair Hall), was completed in 1898.

 - Alumni